danielsaidi/ApiKit/README.md

 </p>

 ## About ApiKit

 ApiKit is a Swift SDK that helps you integrate with any REST API.

-ApiKit defines an ``ApiClient`` protocol that describes how to request raw and typed data from any REST-based API.
-This protocol is implemented by ``Foundation/URLSession``, so you can use the shared session without having to create a custom client.
+ApiKit defines an ``ApiClient`` protocol that describes how to request raw and typed data from any REST API.
+The protocol is implemented by ``URLSession``, so you can use the shared session without having to create a client.

-ApiKit defines ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to model and integrate with any REST-based API, as well as an ``ApiRequest`` that can define a route and response type for even easier use.
+ApiKit defines ``ApiEnvironment`` & ``ApiRoute`` protocols that make it easy to model API environments and routes, as well as an ``ApiRequest`` that can define a route and response type for even easier use.